Can you have a tooth pulled when you are pregnant or breastfeeding?

 Can breastfeeding mothers use narcotic pain relievers after having a tooth pulled?

-A decision about using narcotics needs to weigh the lactating patient’s need in controlling their discomfort vs. concerns for potential effects on her infant.
-Or, a substitute for active nursing might be utilized during the period when the breast milk is affected (such as planning to pump and store breast milk in advance or feed the child a substitute formula).
+A decision about using narcotics needs to weigh the lactating patient’s need to control their discomfort vs. concerns for potential effects on her infant.
+Or, a substitute for active nursing might be utilized during the period when the breast milk is affected (such as planning to pump and store breast milk in advance or feeding the child a substitute formula).
 The dentist should consult with the patient’s obstetrician or infant’s pediatrician when making their decision.

 Can breastfeeding mothers be given sedative medication for extraction appointments?